 The climate change during an event of this nature will increase the impact on production of food caused by flooding.
 Natural disasters are one of the top causes of a food crisis.

 It is important that you prepare for these, especially if you live in an area that is prone to enduring them.
-For example, if your family happens to live in what is known as “Tornado Alley,” then you will need to prepare for these tornadoes to ensure that you family survives.

 In the event of war, stock deliveries become far more difficult when workers are attacked and supplies are stolen.
 Government conflicts cause people to leave or lose their homes and food supplies.

 They can’t afford to buy food or just stop anywhere and plant food.
 One of the deadliest wars was the African war that killed over five million people due to starvation and disease.